Stercora Biosciences

 Western Relevance

 The western adult microbiome shares the low-richness, low-redundancy architecture of the 1–2 year paediatric gut in which P. stercorea protection was strongest.
-The same mechanism, structurally equivalent host.
+The formal test of restriction to low-immune-reserve hosts was not significant (interaction q = 0.112) — consistent with broader protection amplified by host context, not confined to it.

 Probiotic, postbiotic